La Calavera Catrina: Costume

-Dressing as a "Catrina" is a popular costume in Day of the Dead celebrations in Mexico.
-Catrinas typically feature calavera (sugar skull) make-up.
-There is also a male counterpart to the Catrina, called the Catrin.
-They wear the same skull makeup and black clothes, either a formal suit with a top hat or a mariachi costume.
+"Catrin" and "Catrina" have become popular costumes during Day of the Dead celebrations in Mexico and elsewhere.
+They typically feature calavera (skull) make-up.
+The male counterpart to the Catrina, wears the same skull makeup and black clothes, often a formal suit with a top hat or a mariachi costume.
 A cane might also be part of the costume.
+Catrinas can be dressed in black, white, or bright colors.